AchilleBailly/zstd-decompressor/README.md

 You can also print info about the frames contained in the file with the `--info` option:
 `cargo run -- --info compressed_file_path`

+By default, the program will output the decompressed file to stdout, you can choose an output with `-o <filename>` or `--output <filename>` option.
+This will overwrite the content of the given file.

 By default, Skippable frame and not decoded or printed, you can include them with the `--print-skippable` option.
 Don't forget you can also print the help with `cargo run -- --help`.